Nursing Home Abuse & Neglect Attorneys

 Abuse of the elderly should never be tolerated.
 Any parties that are negligent can be held responsible.

 Trusting a long-term care facility to take care of your loved one can be a difficult decision to make.
 Your family most likely spent hours researching and reviewing nursing homes to ensure that your loved one would receive the proper care and be protected from harm.
-You put a lot of faith in the facility staff and discovering that your loved one has been abused or suffered neglect is nothing short of a betrayal.
-Even worse, you may even feel guilty about your involvement.
-The fact is that your loved one was promised a particular level of care that was not provided.
-Elder abuse and neglect should never be tolerated, and having it happen to a loved one is an unforgivable crime.
-When a facility fails to offer suitable living conditions or allows people to be injured, it must be held accountable.
+You put a lot of faith in the facility staff.
+Discovering that your loved one has been abused or suffered neglect is nothing short of a betrayal.
+Even worse, you may feel guilty about your decision to place your loved one in a facility.
+The fact is that your loved one was promised care that was not provided.
+Elder abuse and neglect should never be tolerating.
+It is an unforgivable crime.
+When a facility allows this to happen, it must be held accountable.

 At Henson Fuerst, we understand how terrible it is to watch a loved one suffer.
 Although pursuing legal action will not undo your loved one’s suffering, it may result in the compensation needed to provide for far better long-term care for them.
 Therefore, we will do everything possible to hold the nursing home responsible and get a settlement or verdict on your loved one’s behalf.